1 Rey Reza Wiyatno & Liam Paull are with Montreal Robotics and Embodied AI Lab (REAL) & DIRO at the University of Montreal, and Mila

 Navigation Performance in Simulation

 In this section, we compare the navigation performance of our method against SPTM and ViNG in the simulated environments.
-In this set of experiments, note that we do not perform graph updates with our method, which is evaluated separately below under "Lifelong Improvement" section.
+In this set of experiments, note that we do not perform graph updates with our method, which is evaluated separately under "Lifelong Improvement" section.

 We now evaluate the proposed graph update method to see how navigation performance is affected as the agent performs more queries.
 We start these experiments using graphs built with our finetuned models.
 We then ask the agent to execute randomly sampled navigation tasks while performing continuous graph updates.
 After every 100 queries, we re-evaluate the navigation performance on the same static set of test episodes used in "Navigation Performance in Simulation" section.